msurdeanu/my-workflows-app/README.md

 #### Placeholders

 You are allowed to use global `placeholders` to avoid data duplication in your workflow definition.
-Please note that all placeholders are resolved immediately before workflow running process.
+Please note that all placeholders are resolved immediately before a workflow running process.
-All placeholders are persisted in a database - a table called `placeholders`.
+All placeholders are persisted in a database—a table called `placeholders`.

 Inside workflow definition, you can recognize a placeholder by having this format: `$$([A-Z0-9_.]+)`.
 You are allowed to use placeholders inside any `input`, `assert` and `output` (`name` and `value` fields).